chaudhry1994harsh/NLP---Hyperpartisan-News-Detection/README.md

 # SemEval 2019 Hyperpartisan-News-Detection

-Task: Given a news article text, decide whether it follows a hyperpartisan argumentation, i.e., whether it exhibits blind, prejudiced, or unreasoning allegiance to one party, faction, cause, or person.
+[Task]: Given a news article text, decide whether it follows a hyperpartisan argumentation, i.e., whether it exhibits blind, prejudiced, or unreasoning allegiance to one party, faction, cause, or person.

 ## Dataset
 2 datasets were provided: